Human papillomavirus (HPV) and cervical cancer

 - Immune suppression (for example, HIV-infected individuals are at higher risk of HPV infection and are infected by a broader range of HPV types)

 Scope of the problem

-Cervical cancer is the fourth most frequent cancer in women in the world and represents 7.5% of all female cancer death.
-Many more women die of cervical cancer in the developing world than in wealthier countries.
-Of the estimated more than 270 000 deaths from cervical cancer every year, more than 85% occur in developing countries.
+Worldwide, cervical cancer is the fourth most frequent cancer in women with an estimated 530 000 new cases in 2012 representing 7.5% of all female cancer deaths.
+Of the estimated more than 270 000 deaths from cervical cancer every year, more than 85% of these occur in less developed regions.